 |Credibility||High – as the analysis is conducted for the entire fiscal.||Indicative – as the evaluation is done based on a short period.|

-According to the Analysis of Regulation, Chapter 33 to 38 of the Listing Obligations and Disclosure Requirements of SEBI, annual reports of an organisation should consist of these following data –
+According to the Analysis of Regulation, Chapter 33 to 38 of the Listing Obligations and Disclosure Requirements of SEBI, annual reports of an organisation should consist of the following data –

-As per the SEBI, companies are required to include the above mentioned topics in their annual report.
-SEBI or Securities and Exchange Board of India is a regulatory body which has been entrusted for the regulation of the Indian capital market.
+As per the SEBI, companies are required to include the above-mentioned topics in their annual report.
+SEBI or Securities and Exchange Board of India is a regulatory body that has been entrusted with the regulation of the Indian capital market.
 Its primary objective is to ensure that the capital market of our country is performing systematically and offers investors a transparent and secure environment for investment.
 Hence, accounting professionals who generate the annual report of Indian companies should be well versed with SEBI’s terms and conditions.

-In case of public and private entities, an annual report is required by law, i.e. SEBI.
-However, most companies also issue a user-friendly financial report for their customers, shareholders, investors and employees.
+In the case of public and private entities, an annual report is required by law, i.e. SEBI.
+However, most companies also issue a user-friendly financial report for their customers, shareholders, investors, and employees.

 As per several annual report examples, such reports usually contain the following elements in the respective order –